mwlng/awsdig/README.md

                 ├── emr.plugin
                 ├── iam.plugin
                 └── ...

+3. Run "./awsdig help" to print usage and help messages

+## Plugins

+Currently, awsdig has impelemented plugins for below AWS resources.

+* ami
+* autoscaling
+* cloudformation
+* ec2-instances
+* ecs
+* emr
+* iam
+* route53

+You can download the source code from https://github.com/mwlng/awsdig-plugins

 All plugins should have 'plugin' file extension, and should be put inside cloud provider folder(ie: aws) which is under plugings directory.